woheedev/BPSR-Meter/FEATURES.md

 **Default**: Disabled

 **Recommendation**: Enable this if you want the absolute best performance.
 This is the single most effective performance setting.
+If you just want to adjust transparency, use the slider above instead.

 ---